erwinkramer/bicep-sharp/README.md

 Compiled files are outputted to [/lib/private/variables/generated/](/lib/private/variables/generated/).

-To compile, make sure to install [PowerShell Az](https://www.powershellgallery.com/packages/Az) (11.5.0 or higher), then run with:
+To compile, make sure to install [PowerShell Az](https://www.powershellgallery.com/packages/Az) (11.5.0 or higher) and [Az.ResourceGraph](https://www.powershellgallery.com/packages/Az.ResourceGraph) (0.13.1 or higher), then run with:

 - param `location`, a location (a valid Azure region), for instance `westeurope`;
 - param `allowPublicResources`, either `0` or `1`.
 Sets the public network access property on resources.